 This articles explains what terpenes are and how these compounds may positively impact health, especially when used in combination with CBD.

 In nature, terpenes can be found in the essential oils of many plants where they serve the purpose of aiding in plant defense against environmental stressors, as well as attracting insects for pollination.
 Different flowers and trees have varying terpene profiles, some of which are commonly used in everyday products like perfumes, cleaning solutions, and medicines.

 More recently, there’s been some buzz surrounding the types of terpenes in cannabis plants.
-These organic compounds are frequently included within CBD products, cannabis oil, and cannabis flowers, which has led to consumers who are increasingly curious about the potential health benefits that terpenes may offer—both on their own and when combined with other cannabinoids like THC and CBD.
+These compounds are frequently included within CBD products, cannabis oil, and cannabis flowers, which has led to consumers who are increasingly curious about the potential health benefits that terpenes may offer—both on their own and when combined with other cannabinoids like THC and CBD.

 Terpenes work in a multitude of ways, and they can differ greatly in the tastes and smells that they bring to the table.
 The aromatic scent of cannabis and its extracts are commonly attributed to terpenes, which create unique variations among different cannabis strains.

 In an effort to learn more about the individual aspects of each terpene that may be found within CBD products, we’ve curated this list of the most common terpenes found in cannabis.
 Here you can find each terpene’s scent or flavor profiles, as well as some of their possible wellness advantages.